 Created 2 service

-resourcesfor Kafka and Elasticsearch where we provided the following:
+resourcesfor Kafka and OpenSearch where we provided the following:

-resourcefor an Elasticsearch Sink Connector and provided the
+resourcefor an OpenSearch Sink Connector and provided the

 configfor that connector to link the creatively named topic

-stuff_topicto our Elasticsearch so that it consumes any message that gets produced to that topic.
+stuff_topicto our OpenSearch so that it consumes any message that gets produced to that topic.

 Take a look at our two-part post showing more things you can do with Terraform: